 California Grocery Chain Unveils On-Site Digester – BioCycle

-here is a good example of Anaerobic Digestion in California.
-In mid-May, The Kroger Co. drew back the curtain on a 150 tons/day anaerobic digestion system at its 59-acre Ralphs/Food4Less distribution center in Compton, California. … via California MSW Organics Digester Prepares To Launch ..
+Here is a good example of Anaerobic Digestion in California.
+In mid-May 2017, The Kroger Co. drew back the curtain on a 150 tons/day anaerobic digestion system at its 59-acre Ralphs/Food4Less distribution centre in Compton, California. … via California MSW Organics Digester Prepares To Launch ..